DavidMwihuri01/change-log/README.md

 - [New] Azure AD B2C now provides support for managing the generation and verification of a one-time password.
 Use the [OTP technical profile](https://docs.microsoft.com/azure/active-directory-b2c/one-time-password-technical-profile) to generate a code, and then verify that code later.
 - [New] REST API technical profile, support of [JSON payload input claim](https://docs.microsoft.com/azure/active-directory-b2c/restful-technical-profile#send-a-json-payload)
 - [New] REST API technical profile, support of sending bearer token that is stored in a policy key.
 Use `AuthenticationType` metadata to `Bearer`
-- [New] [GenerateJson](https://docs.microsoft.com/azure/active-directory-b2c/json-transformations) claims trnsfomation generates a complex JSON using input claim and input parameters.
+- [New] [GenerateJson](https://docs.microsoft.com/azure/active-directory-b2c/json-transformations) claims transformation generates a complex JSON using input claim and input parameters.
 - [New] Use [custom email](https://docs.microsoft.com/azure/active-directory-b2c/custom-email) in Azure AD B2C to send customized email to users that sign up to use your applications.

 ## November, 2019